evasquare/formatto/CONTRIBUTING.md

-## Which branch do I clone/fork?
+## Making a Pull Request
-You can start by cloning or forking a branch for the version you're adding features in.
+Please create a pull request for one feature at a time.

-Please DO NOT make a pull request to the [main](https://github.com/polyecho/formatto) branch.
+If your pull request is merged to the main branch, it will be added in the next release.

-## Build Environment
+## Development Environment
 To build the code, you need Node.js, NPM, Rust, and Cargo in your development environment.
 Please refer to following documents.

 - [Node.js](https://nodejs.org/en)